kenjennings/Atari-OSC036/Episode5/README.md

 [![Atari Version Episode 5 Final](https://github.com/kenjennings/Atari-OSC036/raw/master/Episode5/AtariScreenGrab.png "Atari Version Episode 5 Final")](#features1)

-This is the same as the Version 5 demonstration with the visible diagnostic information removed and the backgroundand border colors set to black.
+This is performing the same effect as the Version 5 demonstration with the visible diagnostic information removed and the background and border colors set to black.
+Since the static display is no longer visible, the program removes the excess spacing used to align the text for static display on the 40 column screen.

 ---